-Coloradans in South, Northeast Colorado Less Likely to Visit Dentist
+Coloradans in South, Northeast Colorado Least Likely to Visit Dentist

-Percentage of Coloradans who visited the dentist, 2019
+Percentage of Coloradans who visited the dentist in the past 12 months, 2019

 POLICY: House Bill 19-1038 expanded dental services for pregnant women who have coverage through CHP+.
 As of April 2019, these women can now receive dental care during this important time for their oral health.